scuzzydude/asimov/asimov.md

 This gives the engineer tremendous power.
 As a rule, the electorate should have lady justice do a sniff test before casting votes for an engineer.

 The engineer's address is well known, and the protocol will also validate an engineer's address truthfully.
 The protocol will always identify Foundation member addresses truthfully.
-This applies to engineer's address at The Foundation, as well as any personal genius wealth.
+This applies to the engineer's address at The Foundation, as well as any personal genius wealth.
 There is no conflict of interest because your wealth is your values.
 Foundation members and employees must disclose any value domain addresses they hold.

 This is in the interest of full disclosure.
 This is about personal values, and responsibility for personal values.
 You are responsible for what you value.